 The image of a mother breastfeeding her child is often seen as the epitome of natural care and bonding.
 Breast milk is widely acknowledged as the best source of nutrition for infants, packed with essential nutrients and antibodies that boost their immune systems.
-However, for mothers living with HIV/AIDS, this beautiful act can be fraught with concern.
+On the flip side, for mothers living with HIV/AIDS, this beautiful act can be fraught with concern.
 The question of whether AIDS can spread through breast milk is not just a matter of scientific inquiry; it's a deeply emotional and ethical dilemma that affects countless families worldwide.

 Can HIV/AIDS Spread Through Breast Milk?